telerik/fiddler-everywhere-docs/knowledge-base/capturing-grpc-traffic.md

 ![gRPC traffic and related Fiddler's inspectors](../images/kb/grpc/grpc-traffic-inspection.png)

 The **Messages** tab lists the outgoing (Sender: Client) and incoming (Sender: Server) gRPC messages.
 Fiddler Everywhere shows the size and the original content of each message.
-You can se the context menu to copy the whole row message quickly.
+You can use the context menu to copy the whole row message quickly.

 It's important to note that the gRPC uses [Protobuf format](https://protobuf.dev/overview/), which is in unreadable form.
 That means that the **Decode value** context menu option can't be used for proper decoding of any gRPC channel message.
 The only way to decode a Protobuf message is to own the **.proto** file, which can't be extracted over the gRPC session.
 Only the scheme creators are aware of the **.proto** format.
 Fiddler can help developers (that have access to the **.proto** scheme) by allowing them to extract a specific message and then decode it through the owner **.proto** file and the following command: